FamilySearch/gedcomx/specifications/xml-format-specification.md

-For each data type specified by the GEDCOM X conceptual model, an associated [XML schema](http://www.w3.org/TR/xmlschema-0/) type is supplied which specifies how each of the properties of the data type are to be serialized in XML.
+For each data type specified by the GEDCOM X conceptual model, an associated [XML schema](http://www.w3.org/TR/xmlschema-0/) type is supplied, which specifies how each of the properties of the data type are to be serialized in XML.
 The properties of each data type are serialized as either an XML attribute or as an XML child element of the containing XML element.
-For each data type specified in the GEDCOM X conceptual model, an associated XML type is supplied by this document that details how each property is to be serialized.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14, [RFC2119](http://tools.ietf.org/html/rfc2119), as scoped to those conformance targets.

 ## 1.4 Compliance